 Strategic alliance partnerships are a key element of our strategy.
 To complement our focus on leveraging our Ascertain software at the core of our offerings to build a more sustainable model, we also leverage third party platforms.
 On February 25, 2014, we entered into a strategic alliance and Investment Agreement with Elutions, Inc. ("Elutions"), a provider of operational business intelligence solutions.
-The terms of the Investment Agreement are detailed in Note 12, Subsequent Events, in the Notes to the Consolidated Financial Statements included in Item 8, Consolidated Financial Statements, of the 2013 Form 10-K. Also, the Investment Agreement and Amendment No. 1 to the Investment Agreement are incorporated by reference to Exhibits 10.1 and 10.2, respectively, to this report.
+The terms of the Investment Agreement are detailed in Note 12, Subsequent Events, in the Notes to the Consolidated Financial Statements included in Item 8, Consolidated Financial Statements, of the 2013 Form 10-K and in Note 2, Strategic Alliance and Investment by Elutions, Inc., in the Notes to the Condensed Consolidated Financial Statements (Unaudited) included in Item 1, Condensed Consolidated Financial Statements, of this report.
 With regard to the commercial relationship, Elutions is an established firm and a leading provider of smart building and smart asset management solutions for energy management.
 Elutions uniquely combines technology and expertise to enable a machine-to-machine automated control and optimization of commercial and technical sites in a manner that can deliver significant energy savings with existing building infrastructure by optimizing use.
 Elutions' end-to-end solution includes web-enabled application software, wireless and wireline networking hardware, energy management bureau services and engineering and integration services.
 In the communications sector that we primarily serve, energy consumption is a large and often sub-optimized component of operating costs and an area that continues to escalate as service providers invest in areas like datacenters.
 We believe that, together with Elutions, our joint value proposition is compelling and involves energy savings combined with operational intelligence and improvement with limited investment combined with a rapid payback for our clients.
 We currently expect to be an exclusive partner to the communications sector in North America for Elutions and also plan to have significant commercial activity in the UK and European markets.
 Initially in the partnership, Cartesian expects to provide lead generation to Elutions, assist with sales and marketing activities, prime contracts for Elutions with our clients, program manage the solution, and work with Elutions to deliver additional energy savings and operational benefits through the term of each customer managed service contract.
 Ultimately, Cartesian and Elutions intend to work jointly on evolving the product by utilizing joint software capabilities and capacities.
 This relationship creates a new growth avenue for Cartesian that is closely adjacent to our skill sets and leverages our existing client relationships.